jkellerman/Planet-viewer/README.md

 ### Added features

-- View each planet in 3D with the ability to rotate.
+Users should be able to:

-- View in augmented reality on iOS.
+- Interact with each planet in 3D.
-- Animations
+- View each planet in augmented reality on iPhone or iPad.

 ### 📸&nbsp;Previews